 Alternatively, cook the dish completely, then cool and store in the fridge for up to four days and reheat when you're ready to serve.

-What to eat with Bombay Potatoes
+What to eat with this Bombay Potatoes recipe

 How to make Bombay Potatoes